 Coconut Sugar

-Coconut sugar, also known as coconut palm sugar, is a natural sweetener derived from the sap of coconut palm flower blossoms.
-It boasts a subtly sweet, caramel-like flavor with a hint of butterscotch, offering a less intense sweetness compared to refined white sugar.
-Its texture can vary from granular to slightly clumpy, depending on the processing method.
-Visually, coconut sugar ranges in color from light tan to rich brown.
-Many people seek out coconut sugar as a healthier alternative to processed sugars due to its lower glycemic index, and it's often used in baking, beverages, and as a general table sweetener for those looking for natural sugar substitutes.
+Coconut sugar, also known as coconut palm sugar, is a natural sweetener derived from the sap of coconut palm tree flower blossoms.
+This granular sugar boasts a subtly sweet, caramel-like flavor with hints of butterscotch, offering a less intense sweetness compared to refined white sugar.
+Its texture is similar to brown sugar, though it can vary from fine and powdery to slightly coarse depending on the processing.
+Coconut sugar typically has a light to medium brown color.
+For those seeking a natural alternative to processed sugars, coconut sugar presents a viable option for baking, cooking, and sweetening beverages.

 Common Uses

-- Use coconut sugar as a 1:1 substitute for white sugar or brown sugar in baking recipes to add a subtle caramel flavor to cookies, cakes, muffins, and bread, providing a slightly less refined sweetener option.
+- Used as a 1:1 substitute for white sugar or brown sugar in baking recipes, adding a subtle caramel flavor to cookies, cakes, and muffins.
+It adds a depth of flavor that enhances the overall taste profile of baked goods.

 Nutrition (per serving)